vanjohnson879/frontline-cloud-doc/content/reference/admin/api_tokens/index.md

 - The Start permission, allowing to start simulations
 - The Read permission, allowing to read all the data from runs (typically useful in Grafana)
+- The Artifacts permission, allowing to upload artifacts
-- The All permission, combining both of the previous permissions
+- The All permission, combining all three of the previous permissions

 {{< alert tip >}}
 The permission needed for our CI plugins is All.